yashdodiya9/sc-ise-electrode-calibration/README.md

-Automated processing, analysis, and ML-based concentration prediction for solid-contact ion-selective electrode (SC-ISE) calibration data, built during a Notre Dame NDnano Undergraduate Research Fellowship (NURF).
+Automated processing, analysis, and ML-based concentration prediction for solid-contact ion-selective electrode (SC-ISE) calibration data, built during a NDnano Undergraduate Research Fellowship (NURF) program at University of Notre Dame.

-> Replace this tagline / add a project logo or banner if you have one.

 ## Overview

-Solid-contact ion-selective electrodes (SC-ISEs) are used for real-time, low-cost water-quality monitoring, but converting raw sensor potential into an ion concentration requires calibrating each electrode (estimating slope, intercept, and linear range) — normally a manual, repetitive, per-electrode process.
+Solid-contact ion-selective electrodes (SC-ISEs) are used for real-time, low-cost water-quality monitoring, but converting raw sensor potential into an ion concentration requires calibrating each electrode (estimating slope, intercept, and linear range) i.e. normally a manual, repetitive, per-electrode process.
 This project automates that workflow with:

-- **An interactive Streamlit app** that ingests raw multi-electrode potentiostat exports (.xlsx/.csv), cleans and reorganizes them, auto-detects concentration-switch times, and produces calibration curves (slope, intercept, R²) per electrode — no manual curve-picking.
+- **An interactive Streamlit app** that ingests raw multi-electrode potentiostat exports (.xlsx/.csv), cleans and reorganizes them, auto-detects concentration-switch times, and produces calibration curves (slope, intercept, R²) per electrode i.e. no manual curve-picking.
 - **A machine-learning pipeline** that engineers 16 features per concentration window (absolute-potential statistics + response-shape statistics + inter-step deltas) from 5 calibration runs / 44 electrodes